-In the 1970s, teachers in Indiana and Kansas all spoke to Congress with the intention of creating an official holiday to celebrate teachers.
-Congress replied by declaring March 7 National Teacher Day, but only for the year of 1980.
+In the 1970s, teachers in Indiana and Kansas spoke to Congress with the intention of declaring this day an official holiday.

-Even though it was not an official observance, the National Education Association kept celebrating Teacher's Day on the first Tuesday in March, up until 1985, when the Association decided to establish the first full week of May as Teacher Appreciation Week, with Tuesday being the day of that week to celebrate teachers.
+The Association decided to establish the first full week of May as Teacher Appreciation Week, with Tuesday being the day of that week to celebrate teachers in 1985.

 On this day, many students show their appreciation for their teachers by giving them cards or other gifts such as flowers.